skrusche63/spark-piwik/README.md

 ### Integration based on MySQL

-The few lines of Scale code below show how to access customer engagement data persisted in Piwik's MySQL database:
+The few lines of Scale code below show how to access customer engagement data persisted in Piwik's MySQL database.
+The connector requires the respective database location, name and user credentials.
+Customer engagement data are retrieved by specifying the unique identifier `idsite` of a certain website supported by Piwik, and a specific query statement `query`.
 ```
 object MySQLConnector {